Davie Dodds: Dundee United

-Dodds signed for Dundee United on an S form from Hillside Boys Club in December 1972.
-Within a couple of years he was appearing in the reserves, and signed a professional contract with United in 1975.
+Dodds left Hillside Boys Club in December 1972 and signed a S form with Dundee United.
+He began playing for the reserves in a short period of time and, in 1975, acquired a professional deal with United.
 He made his first team debut for United against Arbroath in August 1976, scoring twice in a 3–1 victory, but it took several years for him to fully establish himself as a first team regular.
 During the 1977–78 season, he played several games for Arbroath on loan.

 Dundee United at this time were developing into one of the strongest sides in Scotland.
 Despite playing in some of the earlier rounds, Dodds missed out on the Scottish League Cup final in 1979 when the club lifted their first ever major trophy, but the following year he was part of the side that defeated city rivals Dundee in the final to retain the cup.
 He scored United's first goal in a 3–0 victory at Dundee's Dens Park ground.

 By this time Dodds was featuring regularly in the side and forming a profitable attacking partnership, as a 'target man' alongside the diminutive Paul Sturrock.
 In 1982–83 they were part of the United side that lifted the Scottish League title for the first time, with Dodds contributing 22 goals.
 The following season saw Dodds star in the club's run to the European Cup semi-finals.
 He would also finish on the losing side in two Scottish Cup finals with United, in 1981 and 1985.

 Despite this run of success, Dodds was becoming unsettled at Dundee United.
 Despite the efforts of manager Jim McLean to keep the player at Tannadice, he left the club at the end of his contract in 1986.